gungoronline/Groovy/README.md

 - Lists your categories and publish count
 - Lists your pages
 - Read your pages on webview
+- The blog of the day can be selected and you can get ahead in the SEO ranking.
+You can rise on Alexa.

 ## Benefits
 - You can show the ads on your website pages to more people.